Prehistory of nakedness and clothing: Water-dwelling hypothesis

-The aquatic ape hypothesis (that hair loss was due to adaptation to an aquatic environment) has been generally discredited by current science.
+The aquatic ape hypothesis (AAH) includes hair loss as one of several characteristics of modern humans that could indicate adaptations to an aquatic environment.
+Serious consideration may be given by contemporary anthropologists to some hypotheses related to AAH, but hair loss is not one of them.

 Parasite hypothesis

 A divergent explanation of humans' relative hairlessness holds that ectoparasites (such as ticks) residing in fur became problematic as humans became hunters living in larger groups with a "home base".
 Nakedness would also make the lack of parasites apparent to prospective mates.
 However, this theory is inconsistent with the abundance of parasites that continue to exist in the remaining patches of human hair.

 The "ectoparasite" explanation of modern human nakedness is based on the principle that a hairless primate would harbor fewer parasites.
 When our ancestors adopted group-dwelling social arrangements roughly 1.8 mya, ectoparasite loads increased dramatically.
 Early humans became the only one of the 193 primate species to have fleas, which can be attributed to the close living arrangements of large groups of individuals.
 While primate species have communal sleeping arrangements, these groups are always on the move and thus are less likely to harbor ectoparasites.
+However, humans have as many follicles as other primates, but the hair is shorter and finer.
+This "peach fuzz" may have been retained because it both allows humans to detect the presence of ectoparasites while inhibiting their movement on the skin.

 It was expected that dating the split of the ancestral human louse into two species, the head louse and the pubic louse, would date the loss of body hair in human ancestors.
 However, it turned out that the human pubic louse does not descend from the ancestral human louse, but from the gorilla louse, diverging 3.3 million years ago.
 This suggests that humans had lost body hair (but retained head hair) and developed thick pubic hair prior to this date, were living in or close to the forest where gorillas lived, and acquired pubic lice from butchering gorillas or sleeping in their nests.
 The evolution of the body louse from the head louse, on the other hand, places the date of clothing much later, some 100,000 years ago.

-Fire hypothesis

-Another hypothesis is that humans' use of fire caused or initiated the reduction in human hair.

-Childrearing hypothesis

-Another view is proposed by James Giles, who attempts to explain hairlessness as evolved from the relationship between mother and child, and as a consequence of bipedalism.
-Giles also connects romantic love to hairlessness.

-The last common ancestor of humans and chimpanzees was only partially bipedal, often using their front legs for locomotion.
-Other primate mothers do not need to carry their young because there is fur for them to cling to, but the loss of fur encouraged full bipedalism, allowing the mothers to carry their babies with one or both hands.
-The combination of hairlessness and upright posture may also explain the enlargement of the female breasts as a sexual signal.
-Another theory is that the loss of fur also promoted mother-child attachment based upon the pleasure of skin-to-skin contact.
-This may explain the more extensive hairlessness of female humans compared to males.
-Nakedness also affects sexual relationships as well, the duration of human intercourse being many times the duration of any other primates.